-I have a cat, work in the travel industry, and spend a good deal of my free time looking for decor inspiration on Apartment Therapy (update: Apartment Therapy actually featured me recently and I don’t think I’ve ever fan-girled so hard).
+I have two cats, work in the travel industry in Paris, and spend a good deal of my free time looking for decor inspiration on Apartment Therapy (update: Apartment Therapy actually featured me recently and I don’t think I’ve ever fan-girled so hard).
 Instead of the whole “quitting my 9 to 5 job and becoming a full time nomad” thing, which seems to be what a lot of travel bloggers advocate, I like to travel only a few times per year because I like that contrast of home versus travel, and I love the feeling of being an outsider in a new place.
 I also really love having my own shower.

 I’ve worn several different hats as a traveler — I’ve traveled alone as a backpacker, with friends as a backpacker, as part of a fancy tour group, as an intern, as a student, as a student ambassador, as a journalist, and as a masochist (20+ hour train and bus rides in non-reclining seats, over and over again, why).

 I’ve also worn several different hats in the travel industry — I’ve worked as a travel consultant at a train company, an intern in the marketing department of a hostel, a travel writing intern, a travel journalist, and a freelance travel writer.
-I’ve planned press trips for other writers and soon I will also escort a few press trips.
+I’ve planned press trips and led press trips.
 Once I also helped to lead a photography tour through Ireland in May 2014 (and by “helped to lead a photography tour” I mostly mean “helped to lead people towards bread pudding and Guinness”)

 (This blog is personal and does not reflect the opinions of any of my employers, cool guys?)